People

 Andrea Korber

 ABOUT ANDREA: Andrea is a licensed architect whose broad background includes residential, commercial, public, and institutional work.
-Andrea takes pride in the deep community ties forged through projects with community presence and outreach – like her work on the Third Street Center, a center for non-profits, or work on True Nature – a wellness retreat, educational facility, and sanctuary.
+Andrea is the design conscience of Land+Shelter.
+A natural striver, she works on the assumption that there is always another way, always some alternative beautiful idea for her to find, and she enjoys the search.
 Throughout her early career, Andrea taught architecture while practicing – first at the Harvard Design School Career Discovery Program and later at the Georgia Tech College of Architecture.
-Architecture as a vocation informs her daily practice and her designs.
-She is passionate about the power of design to create beauty, comfort, parity – and a better world.
+She is passionate about the power of design to build a better world.
+This philosophy has shaped her portfolio towards public, nonprofit, educational, and institutional work.
 She is an avid skier and pursues her own fine art projects outside of the office.

 Andi Duroux

 ABOUT ANDI: As a Roaring Fork Valley native, she shares a lifelong connection to place that finds a special, personal outlet in her design work.
-She received her bachelor and master’s degrees from Montana State University, graduating with honors.
-Andi has brought to life projects within several of the L+S areas of expertise, including significant focus on residential, equestrian, and light commercial.
-Her superpowers include a preternatural ability with 3D modeling – which benefits the L+S clients immensely, but that may yet be superseded by her practical problem solving.
-She brings a wholistic approach to her designs, focusing on constructability and function over future years to come.
+She received her Bachelors and Masters degrees from Montana State University, graduating with honors.
+Andi has brought projects to life within several of the Land+Shelter areas of expertise, including significant focus on residential, equestrian, and commercial projects.
+Her superpowers include a preternatural ability with 3D modeling, which benefits the Land+Shelter clients immensely, but that may yet be superseded by her practical problem-solving skills.
+She brings a holistic approach to her designs, focusing on constructability and function over the years to come.

 Kelly Winn

 ABOUT KELLY: Kelly Winn is a native to the Roaring Fork Valley and avid skier who grew up in Basalt.
-He completed a Bachelor of Environmental Design as an Evans Scholar at the University of Colorado and a Master of Architecture from the University of Arizona.
-After his education, Kelly pursued a first career in academia, working as an architectural researcher at the Center for Architecture Science and Ecology while teaching in the School of Architecture at Rensselaer Polytechnic Institute.
+He completed a Bachelors of Environmental Design as an Evans Scholar at the University of Colorado and a Masters of Architecture from the University of Arizona.
+After his education, Kelly initially pursued a career in academia, working as an architectural researcher at the Center for Architecture Science and Ecology while teaching in the School of Architecture at Rensselaer Polytechnic Institute.
 His research included breathing façade systems and generally cutting-edge building-science based research.
 Eventually the lure of the mountains and the challenge of traditional practice drew Kelly back to Colorado.
-Kelly’s unique research-based perspective lends a particular boost to the Land+Shelter studio.
+Kelly’s unique, research-based perspective lends a particular boost to the Land+Shelter studio.

 IN THE COMMUNITY: Kelly is an alumnus and supporter of the Colorado chapter of the Evans Scholars Foundation, helping students receive scholarships and college educations.
 An avid skier, Kelly also enjoys mountain biking and fishing.
 As an artist and photographer, he spends much of his time exploring the Roaring Fork Valley, capturing its beauty through his creative lens.